cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/prod.md

 >
 > CloudBees CD/RO installation include the CloudBees CD/RO bound agent (`flow-bound-agent`), but this agent is an internal component used specifically by CloudBees CD/RO for internal operations.
 While it is possible to schedule user jobs on bound agents, they are not intended for this purpose, and the overall performance of CloudBees CD/RO may be greatly impacted.
 CloudBees CD/RO agents should be used instead.

-## Tear down CloudBees CD/RO production installation <a name="cdro-gke-example-prod-teardown"/>
+## Tear down CloudBees CD/RO clustered installation <a name="cdro-gke-example-clustered-teardown"/>

-Once you are finished with your example CloudBees CD/RO production installation, the following steps guide you through tearing down the environment:
+Once you are finished with your example CloudBees CD/RO clustered installation, the following steps guide you through tearing down the environment:

 >**NOTE**
 >
->The following commands use variable configured in [Configure environment variables](#configure-environment-variables-a-namecdro-gke-example-prod-config-env-vars).
+>The following commands use variable configured in [Configure environment variables](#configure-environment-variables-a-namecdro-gke-example-clustered-config-env-vars).
 Ensure you have configured these variables before continuing.

 1. Delete the CloudBees CD/RO instance:
     ```bash